 Again, sort of.
 Sure, plants are all environmentally beneficial, but some more so than others.

-If you’re planting vegetables, opt for heirloom varieties and organic seeds or starts instead of GMOs and hybrid plant species.
+If you’re planting vegetables, opt for heirloom varieties from organic heirloom seeds or instead of GMOs choose hybrid plant species.

 Heirloom eco plants—AKA ancient varieties of plants that have been open pollinated by wind, native bees, or human hands—not only yield a tastier, more nutrient dense crop, but they’re naturally resistant to pests and climate shifts (a criteria becoming increasing necessary for successful gardeners).

 In addition to choosing heirloom varieties of vegetables, you can also choose more eco-friendly plants, period.

 For example, the five most carbon consumptive veggies include onion, celery, potatoes, carrots, and zucchini.

 If you’re planting herbs and perennial landscaping plants, always choose native plants to best compliment your area’s natural habitat (and prevent the spread of invasive plants).
 Native plants will obviously differ depending on where you live, so use a native plant database to familiarize yourself with the appropriate ones for you.

 Something as simple as choosing native plants and aiming for plant diversity are major steps toward ecological sound, biodiverse gardening.